 Affirmative Asylum Interview Scheduling

-Starting January 29, 2018, the Asylum Division will give priority to the most recently filed affirmative asylum applications when scheduling asylum interviews.
+Starting January 29, 2018, the Asylum Division will give priority to the most recently filed affirmative asylum applications when scheduling affirmative asylum interviews.

 USCIS’ predecessor, the Immigration and Naturalization Service, first established this interview scheduling approach as part of asylum reforms implemented in January 1995.
 This approach was in place until December 2014.
 The aim is to deter individuals from using asylum backlogs solely to obtain employment authorization by filing frivolous, fraudulent or otherwise non-meritorious asylum applications.

 Giving priority to recent filings allows USCIS to promptly place such individuals into removal proceedings, which reduces the incentive to file for asylum solely to obtain employment authorization.
 This approach also allows USCIS to decide qualified applications in a more efficient manner.

 Note that this scheduling priority approach applies to affirmative asylum interviews, but not to Asylum Merits Interviews.
 See the Asylum Merits Interview with USCIS: Processing After a Positive Credible Fear Determination page for more information.

 USCIS will now schedule asylum interviews in the following order of priority:

 - First priority: Applications that were scheduled for an interview, but the interview had to be rescheduled at the applicant’s request or the needs of USCIS.

 - Second priority: Applications that have been pending 21 days or less.

 - Third priority: All other pending affirmative asylum applications will be scheduled for interviews starting with newer filings and working back towards older filings.